rackerlabs/support-how-to/content/managed-operations/reasons-to-use-an-sql-db.md

 scalability, highly structured SQL databases might be preferable in certain cases.

+### Prerequisite

+For an introduction to relational databases and NoSQL databases, see [Types of databases](/how-to/types-of-databases/)

 ### Understand when a SQL database might be preferable

 You might choose an SQL database for the following reasons: